YOUR CLAIM IS for:

 - maintain complete and accurate records and information to demonstrate its compliance with this clause (and allow for audits by the Passenger or the Passenger’s designated auditor).

-- The Passenger consents to Flight Delay Pay appointing Nigel Davidson, solicitor of PDT Solicitors as a third-party processor of Personal Data under this agreement.
+- The Passenger consents to Flight Delay Pay appointing a solicitor of our choosing as a third-party processor of Personal Data under this agreement.
 Flight Delay Pay confirms that it has entered or (as the case may be) will enter with the third-party processor into a written agreement incorporating terms which are substantially similar to those set out in this clause.
 As between the Passenger and Flight Delay Pay, Flight Delay Pay shall remain fully liable for all acts or omissions of any third-party processor appointed by it pursuant to this clause.

 - Either party may, or at any time on not less than 30 days’ notice, revise this clause by replacing it with any applicable controller to processor standard clauses or similar terms forming party of an applicable certification scheme (which shall apply when replaced by attachment to this agreement).